bg-write/chatGPT-cheatsheet/README.md

 ## PART C: Conclusion & References <a name="part-c"></a>

-This section provides credits, cited sources, contribution steps, and a glossary for both non-developers and software engineers.
+Part C provides credits, cited sources, contribution steps, and a glossary for both non-developers and software engineers.

 ## VII.
 Giving Thanks <a name="legal"></a>

 [Return to top](#top)

+This section includes credits and cited sources that made this guide possible, as well as how you can contribute to this open-source guide.

 ### Closing Credits